For Immediate Release Media

 Paradise 3.4.1 Release Notes

-Houston, 2 July 2021 – Geophysical Insights announces the launch of Paradise version 3.4.1, adding many new features to the Paradise® AI workbench.
+Houston, 2 July 2021 – Geophysical Research, LLC (d/b/a Geophysical Insights) announces the launch of Paradise version 3.4.1, adding many new features to the Paradise® AI workbench.
 Paradise is a multi-attribute seismic analysis workbench that uses machine learning to extract more information from both seismic and well data.

 Major Features of Paradise 3.4.1: